mikewest/mikewest.org/_posts/2008-12-16-some-thoughts-regarding-caja.markdown

 Alias:
 - http://mikewest.org/blog/id/101
 Modified: '2008-12-16T20:39:27Z'
-Teaser: "Yesterday, Yahoo! made some announcements regarding The Future&trade; of many
+Teaser: Yesterday, Yahoo! made some announcements regarding The Future&trade; of many
     of their high profile properties.
 Specifically, they're (slowly) opening up, enabling third-party developers to build applications that can be seen on and interact with your My Yahoo! page, or your mailbox.
-I think this is a great step, and one I wish they'd made _before_ they laid me off."
+I think this is a great step, and one I wish they'd made _before_ they laid me off.
-Title: Some Thoughts Regarding Caja
 layout: post
 tags:
 - mikewest.org